 Launching Your First Hour: Tips and Tricks

 To spend our first hour wisely, there are certain things we can do to keep us motivated and excelling each day.
 Here are a couple of tips and tricks to keep us moving forward every morning to make the most of that important first hour for ourselves.

 “Let the first hour set the theme of success and positive action that is certain to echo through your entire day.
 Today will never happen again.” – OG Mandino

 When the alarm goes off, don’t press snooze.
 The extra minutes may feel amazing, but it can set you back for the day.
-How?
-When the alarm goes off it sends stress responses, boosting adrenaline and cortisol levels.
-When you try to get back to sleep for those extra minutes, it’s proven that you don’t get into a deep sleep.
-This results in sleep inertia.
-Sleep inertia is that lethargic, tired feeling when you wake up where you don’t want to get anything done and want to stay in bed longer.
+When your alarm goes off it sends stress responses, boosting adrenaline and cortisol levels.
+When you try to get back to sleep for those extra minutes, it’s proven that you don’t get into a deep sleep, resulting in sleep inertia.
+That tired, lethargic feeling you get when you wake up and struggle to get out of bed.